avivi55/report_card_template/README.md

 # report_card_template

-Personal Report card for my abroad semester.\
+Personal Report card for my lab reports.\
 ![](example.png)\
 The template is made for the courses that I follow.
 Thus, it probably isn't suited for everybody, but don't worry.